-- The development, resourcing, implementation, audit, and continuous improvement of San Carlo's OH&S Management System; - To achieve these outcomes, the CEO has delegated accountability to Managers and Supervisors under this Policy.

-- Maintaining effective communication channels to inform anyone affected by San Carlo's activities of any circumstances which could affect their health and safety; - Setting strategic OH&S objectives and conducting annual reviews to ensure targets are achieved; - Providing sufficient resources to the facility to assist in the implementation of OH&S policy and procedures; - Ensuring this policy and associated procedures are reviewed and updated regularly; and - Ensuring appropriate signage is installed throughout the facility to safely guide staff, residents, and visitors to important areas (e.g. bathrooms, emergency exits).
+- The development, resourcing, implementation, audit, and continuous improvement of San Carlo's OH&S Management System; - Delegating accountability to Managers and Supervisors under this Policy; and - Reporting Workplace Health and Safety to the Board. - Maintaining effective communication channels to inform anyone affected by San Carlo's activities of any circumstances which could affect their health and safety; - Setting strategic OH&S objectives and conducting annual reviews to ensure targets are achieved; - Providing sufficient resources to the facility to assist in the implementation of OH&S policy and procedures; - Ensuring this policy and associated procedures are reviewed and updated regularly; and - Ensuring appropriate signage is installed throughout the facility to safely guide staff, residents, and visitors to important areas (e.g. bathrooms, emergency exits).

-Senior Management Team (SMT)
+Leadership Team (LT)

-The SMT, within the scope of their individual roles, are responsible for:
+The LT, within the scope of their individual roles, are responsible for:

-- Contributing to the development and review of this policy; - Formulating plans for the management and continual improvement of OH&S in consultation with key stakeholders; - Ensuring San Carlo meets or exceeds its legal obligations regarding OH&S; - Ensuring regular evaluation of San Carlo's safety performance; - Confirming and allocating adequate resources to ensure a safe work environment; - Contacting relevant statutory bodies in the event of a notifiable workplace incident (such as serious injury, dangerous occurrence, or death); - Participating in the review of OH&S policies, procedures, and associated systems; and - Periodically reviewing health and safety legislation in the event of changes or updates.
+- Contributing to the development and review of this policy; - Formulating plans for the management and continual improvement of OH&S in consultation with key stakeholders; - Effective delegation of responsibilities to their direct report managers to ensure effective workplace health and safety across the San Carlo workforce. - Ensuring San Carlo meets or exceeds its legal obligations regarding OH&S; - Ensuring regular evaluation of San Carlo's safety performance; - Confirming and allocating adequate resources to ensure a safe work environment; - Contacting relevant statutory bodies in the event of a notifiable workplace incident (such as serious injury, dangerous occurrence, or death); - Participating in the review of OH&S policies, procedures, and associated systems; and - Periodically reviewing health and safety legislation in the event of changes or updates. - Identify which psychosocial hazards negatively affect employees' health and well-being and take appropriate action to control the impact of those hazards. - Conducting regular risk assessments, providing clear role expectations, and ensuring employees have access to necessary resources and training.